danielbandeir/MyOwn/README.md

 # Description

-I tried to use MTV model, Model, Template and View, Flask to up the server and connect with jinja2, all the process to catch datas from database I used the sqlite3 native from Python, MyOwn is a social network based on material design, because of this I choose use the CSS framework Materialize.
+I tried to use MTV, Model, Template and View, Flask to up the server and connect with jinja2, all the process to catch datas from database I used the sqlite3 native from Python, MyOwn is a social network based on material design, because of this I choose use the CSS framework Materialize.

 # Install